 Keyword & Competitor Research

-Keywords are important in that they help to tell Google what a website is about.
+Keywords are important because they help tell Google what a website is about.
 Part of our SEO services include performing a keyword and competitor analysis.
-This is a multi-phase process that identifies the keywords you’re currently ranking for, who your competitors are and what they’re ranking for, and keyword opportunities in your industry.
+This multi-phase process identifies the keywords you’re currently ranking for, who your competitors are what they’re ranking for, and keyword opportunities in your industry.

 With each keyword or keyphrase that we look at, we identify two important metrics: keyword difficulty and search volume.
-These numbers tell us how much competition there is for a search term, as well as how many people (on average per month) are actually searching for it.
+These numbers tell us how much competition there is for a search term and how many people (on average per month) are actually searching for it.
 We’ll look for terms that have low difficulty and high search volume – filtering down until we’re left with those with the greatest potential for your business.

 Use Cases for Keywords

 The end result of this research is a list of keywords that are worth utilizing in your website.
 We’ll include these in the content and often use this same research for other services such as Google Ads or building a content strategy for your blog.

 Cluster keywords (groups of related keywords) are a great way to help Google understand your website and business.
 If there are supporting terms that can help foster understanding, we’ll be sure to include these in your content.
 This research is something that we build on over time.
 We’ll continue to stay updated with industry changes and trends and update our keyword research accordingly.